 Up to this time, films had been identified by the type of camera they fitted.
 To simplify things, a consecutive numbering system, starting from 101, was adopted, with numbers allocated in the order in which the various film sizes first appeared.
 Film for the VPK was the 27th roll film format to be produced and became 127 film.
-A very popular film format for many years, Kodak only stopped producing 127 film in 1995.
+It was a very popular film format for many years; Kodak only stopped producing 127 film in 1995.

 In 1915, the ‘Autographic’ Vest Pocket Kodak was introduced.